 Carrying a criminal record for the rest of their lives

 One strong argument in favour of decriminalisation of drug use is it will stain a person’s criminal record, especially the youth whose future is hanging in the balance because of one single mistake of taking drugs.

-While many criminals are tested positive for drugs, in fact statistics show there is a strong association between drug addicts and the life of crimes, not all drug addicts commit crimes other than the drug itself.
-Having a criminal record will have huge impacts on one’s life.
+While many criminals are tested positive for drugs, and statistics show that there is a strong association between drug addicts and the life of crimes, not all drug addicts commit crimes other than the drug itself.
+Having a criminal record will have huge impact on one’s life.

 One of the most forceful consequences is it will limit their chances of gaining employment.
 The stress of unemployment will most likely send them back into the narrow, dark alley looking for another temporary relief.

 The public stigma on these addicts will only be more impactful, as they are often seen as sampah masyarakat (someone treated as garbage in the society).

 In a more conservative society of Malaysia, parents aren’t that accepting when it comes to their children doing drugs.
 Not only will a conviction distort family relationship, it will also make reconnecting with family in the future more difficult.
 Then, the cycle of drug abuse will sadly keep on repeating.

 It is worth noting that even if drugs are being decriminalised, other drug-related offences such as supplying or trafficking drugs will remain as crimes, thus the committers will receive just punishments under the rule of laws.